Frequently Asked Hog & Spit Roast Questions - Established 9 years

 Answer - Some clients agree to book but fail to send deposits.
 Confirmed bookings are with a deposit payment.
 That seals the contract between you and the caterer.
 We insist on a deposit with booking.
 As soon as your deposit is received we will allocate that date and staff to your event.

-Question - Can you tell me about pre-cooked pigs ?
+Question - Can the Pig be pre-cooked ?

 Answer - We are coming across pre-cooked pig enquiries more and more.
 With established food hygiene laws I can't see how warmed up pigs can be served safely by a "cash & carry" caterer.
-The meat core must make 70°C for at least 2 minutes, and hold at a +63°C temperature before serving.
-We are geared up with Turbo ovens and blast chilling equipment if we want to chill meat.
-We also have our own meat storage walk in fridges that hold meat at -1°C for up to 30 hogs and lambs prior to delivery to your venue.
+The meat core must make 70°C for at least 2 minutes, and hold +63°C before serving.
+We are geared up with Turbo ovens and blast chilling equipment if we need to chill meat.
+We have our own meat storage walk in fridges that hold meat at -1°C for up to 30 hogs and lambs prior to delivery to your venue.

 Question - Do you take credit cards for hog roasts?